 The industries with high emissions and exposure to transition risks, such as the oil and gas industry, electricity and heat production, the automotive and transport industry, manufacturing and the mining industry, are considered the most significant sectors in terms of climate change.
 Ambitious carbon footprint reduction targets and transition plans are particularly important for these sectors.

 We have identified material sustainability risks per asset class and updated the responsible investment approaches related to their management.
-We update asset-specific approaches at least annually.
-With regard to direct equity and corporate bond investments, sector-specific and geographical material impacts of climate risks have been identified.
+We update asset class-specific approaches at least annually.
+With regards to direct equity and corporate bond investments, sector-specific and geographical material impacts of climate risks have been identified.
 We regularly monitor the share of fossil and renewable energy production and capital expenditures in our investments.
 In Elo's sovereign bond investments, we have developed an analysis tool for assessing the climate risks and opportunities.
 The possibilities of different countries in low carbon transition vary greatly, for example, in terms of the economic structures and development.
-Climate risk factors that are analysed include environmental policies, economic vulnerability in extreme circumstances, dependance on the production and export of fossil fuel energy and the possibilities and ability to successfully transition to a low-carbon society.
+Climate risk factors that are analysed include environmental policies, economic vulnerability in extreme circumstances, dependence on the production and export of fossil fuel energy and the possibilities and ability to successfully transition to a low-carbon society.
 Real estate investments play a significant role in managing climate change risks.
 The climate risks in Elo's real estate investments are managed with careful analysis and assessed as part of risk management.

 As part of the due diligence process, we assess how fund managers are managing climate change investment risks.
-In 2022, we surveyed the emission reduction and net zero targets of Elo's fund managers and how they manage the climate change risks and opportunities.
+We also have an annual survey of the emission reduction and net zero targets of Elo's fund managers and if they have a climate policy/guidelines.